About Caladiums

 How to Care for Caladiums

 Caladium grows well with little care or attention.
 Fertilize them outdoors once a month with a general purpose fertilizer.
 Indoors, use a liquid fertilizer every couple of weeks.
 During the growing period, remove any dead or damaged leaves.
-Trim the yellow growth from the foliage when the growing season has passed.
-Where winter is a concern, dig up the caladium bulbs before the frost sets in.
-Lay them out in a cool, dry area and, when the caladium bulbs are dry, remove the dead leaves and store them in net bags until spring.
-Make sure that the temperatures in the area where the bulbs are stored do not drop below 60 degrees.
+In USDA zones eight and above, trim the yellow growth from the foliage when the growing season has passed and leave bulbs underground.